White Coating on Tongue and Gut Health: 12 Hidden Gut Issues You Shouldn’t Ignore

 4. Eat Gut-Friendly Foods

-5. Eliminate Triggers
+5. Remove Dietary Triggers

-6. Use Natural Antifungals
+6. Be Cautious With Natural Antifungals

-7. Fix Your Sleep
+7. Improve Sleep Quality

 When to See a Doctor or Dentist